About Renu Khator

 She is Chair of the Board of Directors of the American Athletic Conference (AAC) and serves as AAC’s representative to the NCAA Division I Presidential Forum.
 She is a member of the Indian Prime Minister’s Empowered Expert Committee, charged with selecting India’s 20 world-class “Institutes of Eminence,” the U.S. Department of Homeland Security’s Academic Advisory Council, the Association of Governing Boards of Colleges and Universities Council of Presidents, the Council on Foreign Relations, the Texas Medical Center Advisory Board, the Greater Houston Partnership and the Houston Technology Center, and is the former Chair of the American Council on Education (ACE) and the Federal Reserve Bank of Dallas.

+She was elected to the American Academy of Arts and Sciences in 2020.
 She has been inducted into the Texas Women’s Hall of Fame, and has received the Council of Fellows/Fidelity Investments Mentor Award from the American Council on Education (ACE), the Excellence in Leadership Award from the U.S. Hispanic Chamber of Commerce, the President of the Year Award from ACIU, the Association of College Unions International, and the President’s Award from NASPA, the national association of student affairs administrators.
 She is featured in the American Council on Education’s video “The Joys of the Presidency.”

 Khator received the Pravasi Bharatiya Samman Award from the president of India, the highest recognition conferred on overseas Indians based on their "significant contributions" to their homeland.
 In addition, the U.S. Citizenship and Immigration Services included her among its Outstanding Americans by Choice awardees, recognizing her achievements as a naturalized citizen.